 Power effects are resisted just like any other Challenge.
-If the effect is targeted at another character they will be able to choose some Traits to resist the effect on them.
-If the resisting character is also using a Power based Foundation Trait at the same level of scale as the power wielding attacker then no scale advantage will apply.
+If the effect is targeted at another character then they will be able to choose some Traits to resist the effect on them.
+If the Foundation Trait used by the resisting character is on the Mundane scale then they will need to score 5 or more on each die as per the scale rules to resist the power.

+If the resisting character is also using a Power based Foundation Trait then they will be operating on the same scale as the power wielding attacker and thus no scale disadvantage will apply.

-It could be argued in the previous example that the zombies Relentless stagger is Magical in nature, as the dead are not noted for their perambulatory ability.
+It could be argued in the example above that the zombies 'Relentless stagger' is Magical, as the dead are not noted for their perambulatory ability.
 Should they be on the same scale as the ball of fire?
 Possibly, but the Navigator decides that a raging ball of magical fire is precisely not what the zombies are equipped to cope with, so chose to have them operate on the Mundane scale.